Dream-Part-II/ankr-research/lightning-demo/README.md

 The tutorial in interest that reflects our goals for Ankr is linked here: (https://dev.lightning.community/tutorial/01-lncli/index.html).
 It states how to start three nodes Alice, Bob, and Charlie, have them talk to each other, set up channels, route payments between one another, and close a channel.

+Another implementation is packaging both BTCD and LND together in a docker-compose file, and then having them interact together through the use of docker containers.
+The relevent tutorial can be found here: https://dev.lightning.community/guides/docker/.
+This guide also mentions how to test the docker implementation on testnet as well, and is an easy way for us to test any payment related solution.
+One thing to note is the environment variable isn't recognized when trying to test utilizing testnet, so I had to hardcode the shell scripts that start the daemons to start utilizing the --testnet flag.

 Tutorial to run node on mainnet: (https://gist.github.com/bretton/0b22a0503a9eba09df86a23f3d625c13)